stungeye/Applied-Math-For-Games-1/docs/07-game-dev-math/04-oscillation.md

 🎵 Note:
 {: .label .label-yellow}

-The code also make clever use of nested rotation and translation using [push and pop](/Applied-Math-For-Games-1/docs/04-introduction-to-processing/02-drawing-shapes.html#translation-rotation-and-scaling).
+The code also makes clever use of nested rotation and translation using [push and pop](/Applied-Math-For-Games-1/docs/04-introduction-to-processing/02-drawing-shapes.html#translation-rotation-and-scaling).
 {: .d-inline-block}

 ## Trigonometry